tauri-apps/tauri-docs/docs/en/usage/guides/bundler/anti-bloat.md

 #### Unstable Rust Compression Features

 <Alert type="warning" title="Warning" icon="alert">
 The following suggestions are all unstable features and require a nightly toolchain.
-See the [Unstable Features](https://doc.rust-lang.org/cargo/reference/unstable.html#unstable-features) documentation for more information of what this entails.
+See the <a href="https://doc.rust-lang.org/cargo/reference/unstable.html#unstable-features">Unstable Features</a> documentation for more information of what this entails.
 </Alert>

 The following methods involve using unstable compiler features and require having a rust nightly toolchain installed.
 If you don't have the nightly toolchain + `rust-src` nightly component added, try the following: